-Students may drop classes during the first five days of a semester without financial penalty.
+Students may drop a course during the first ten academic days of a semester without financial penalty.
 From week two to week nine students must pay the drop/add fee.
 In each case, students must follow the proper procedures for dropping a course by completing the Drop/Add form and securing the required signatures.
 After week nine, courses dropped will incur an "F" unless a student can document extenuating circumstances.
-For information about tuition refunds see the Financial Information section of this Catalogue.
+For information about tuition refunds see the Financial Information section of this Catalogue (page 16).